Army Cyclist Killed By Teenage Driver

 Cyclists at ‘High Injury Risk’

 The danger for cyclists is particularly high.
-A bike offers little protection, and a 5mph collision can kill a cyclist.
+A bike offers little protection, and a collision at just 5mph can kill a cyclist.
 The quiet motion of a bike might be great for the environment, but isn’t so good at alerting traffic to your presence.
-Hundreds of cyclists like Major Evans are killed on the roads each year, simply because they aren’t noticed by motorists
+Hundreds of cyclists like Major Evans are killed on the roads each year, simply because they aren’t noticed by motorists.

 Cycle Accident Death a ‘Tragic Loss’